 After graduating from Warwick university in 1971, Christian worked on various publications including the Retail Newsagent, Marketing and the Hampstead and Highgate Express.
 He later moved to the New Statesman and the London Daily News and spent a year working for Camden council editing its magazine.

 Christian now divides his time between journalism, media appearances and writing books although his main focus is now the mayoral campaign.
 He writes regularly for a wide variety of publications including newspapers such as The Times and The Guardian – he has written for every national newspaper except the Star – and numerous magazines, such as The Oldie and Public Finance.
-He has had a fortnightly column in Rail since 1994 and has regular features in Surveyor and TSSA Journal.
-All his material since around 2000 – more than 1,100 articles – is available on the website.
+He has had a fortnightly column in Rail since 1994 and for a time had regular features in Surveyor, Transport Times and TSSA Journal.
+All his material since around 2000 – more than 1,200 articles – is available on the website.

 “Our most eminent transport journalist,

 Rod Liddle, Spectator, April 27 2007

 Christian undertakes consultancy and advisory work for organisations seeking to understand the workings of the rail industry.
 Christian both speaks frequently at conferences and seminars, as well as chairing them.
 He frequently gives talks regularly to railway societies and is also available for after dinner speaking on his favourite topics, the London Underground and the railways.
 He has PowerPoint presentations on all his six history books.
 He speaks regularly at conferences in Europe and has twice travelled to Australia to address conferences.
 He is a past board member of the board of Cycling England and of London Cycling Campaign board with a special interest in intermodal transport and uses his bicycle as his principal means of transport around London.

 “Christian Wolmar, the greatest expert on British trains”